Does Home Insurance Cover Burst Pipes? What You Need to Know

 Will insurance cover a burst pipe in a vacant home?

-Most standard policies will deny burst pipe claims in homes that have been vacant for 30 to 60 or more consecutive days.
-Vacancy clauses exist because unoccupied homes carry significantly higher risk — there's no one to detect a problem early.
+Most standard policies will deny burst pipe claims in homes that have been vacant for 30 to 60 or more consecutive days, and some carriers use even shorter windows.
+Vacancy clauses exist because unoccupied homes carry significantly higher risk, since there's no one to detect a problem early.
 If you have a vacation home or rental property that sits empty in winter, you need either a vacancy endorsement or a dedicated vacant home insurance policy.
 Draining the plumbing entirely before leaving is also strongly recommended.

 What is the average insurance payout for a burst pipe?

 Payouts range widely depending on the extent of damage.
-Minor single-room damage typically results in $1,000–$8,000 in coverage, while moderate damage across multiple rooms or floors can yield $4,000–$27,000.
+The national average for water damage insurance claims currently sits around $12,500 to $14,000.
+Minor single-room damage typically results in $1,000 to $8,000 in coverage, while moderate damage across multiple rooms can yield $4,000 to $27,000.
 Severe whole-home damage involving mold remediation, HVAC, and temporary housing can exceed $75,000.
-The national average for water damage insurance claims falls around $10,000–$12,500.
 Your policy type (ACV vs. RCV) significantly impacts the final payout.

 What should I do first when a pipe bursts?

 Your very first step should be turning off the main water shutoff valve to stop the flow of water.
-Every minute counts — continued water flow multiplies damage and can lead to mold within 24–48 hours.
+Every minute counts, and continued water flow multiplies damage and can lead to mold within 24 to 48 hours.
 After shutting off the water, document everything with photos and video before cleaning up, then call your insurance company immediately.
 Do not make permanent repairs until your adjuster has inspected the damage, as this can reduce your settlement.

 Can I be denied for a burst pipe claim if I didn't maintain my pipes?

-Yes — and it's one of the most common reasons claims are denied.
+Yes, and it's one of the most common reasons claims are denied.
 Insurers expect homeowners to take "reasonable precautions," which includes maintaining adequate heat, insulating exposed pipes, and addressing known issues promptly.
-If the adjuster finds evidence of long-term neglect — corrosion, slow leaks that went unfixed, or a thermostat set dangerously low — the insurer can deny the claim on the basis that the damage was preventable.
+If the adjuster finds evidence of long-term neglect, such as corrosion, slow leaks that went unfixed, or a thermostat set dangerously low, the insurer can deny the claim on the basis that the damage was preventable.
 Always keep your home properly heated and document any sudden pipe failures to establish the accidental nature of the event.

 Compare Home Insurance Plans in Ohio